-Not all riders experience lower back pain while cycling but for those that do, they prefer to stand up cycling for relief.
+Not all riders experience lower back pain while cycling but those that do, prefer to cycle standing up for relief.

 Cycling standing up will help align your body in a way so the weight is not compressed in the lower back.
 The weight and pressure will be focused more on the hips and legs when pedaling.